 Hi Foodies!
 In Part 3 of our Seafood Series, we racked our brains and revved up our appetites for the best fish and chips in Vancouver.
-We realized that though we might not eat fish and chips all that often (you know, to keep our figures slender for the seawall), when we do, we want ’em to be made fresh, made crispy, and downright perfect, every single time.
-That’s not too much to ask, is it?
+We realized that though we might not eat fish and chips all that often but when we do, we want ’em to be made fresh, made crispy and downright perfect, every single time.

 It’s a high standard to hold, but, it’s the same standard we keep on our all of food tours in Vancouver!
 Here are the TWO places that our team agreed upon for the best, and most consistent, fish and chips in Vancouver.
 Enjoy!